-Commission payable to insurance brokers and intermediaries
+Insurance and intermediary payables primarily relate to commission amounts payable to insurance brokers and intermediaries that are past due.
 This balance is calculated in accordance with the terms and conditions of the contract with the individual broker or intermediary - no adjustments or judgements are made for valuation purposes.
 There is a high degree of certainty over the economic outflow due to the relatively short timeframe between the commission liabilities arising and the broker or intermediary receiving payment from the Company.
-The value of this liability for Solvency II is the same as for IFRS.
+The valuation of this liability for Solvency II is the same as for IFRS.